openfun/kubic/README.md

 - Copy the `credentials.auto.tfvars.json.template` to `credentials.auto.tfvars.json` and fill it with the corresponding credentials;
 - Do a `terraform init -backend=backend.conf`, then `terraform plan` then `terraform apply` to create your cluster.
 Doing so, your Terraform state will be saved in the s3 bucket.

+*Using the OVH provider, you may encounter timeouts, or other errors. (coming from OVH) If so, simply re-run the `terraform apply` command.
+It will continue where it stopped and will eventually complete.*

 ## Hashicorp Vault

 Once the cluster has been setup, Hashicorp Vault (now referred to as "vault") is not ready for use.
 It has to be initialized and to be unsealed. *Secrets will be handled in the following steps.*